All reviews in alphabetical order by title

 What is sorely lacking though is a tight structure with clear summation of the arguments.
 I now have to find and read a shorter and simpler work on evolution.

 On 4 July 2012, Joe Incandela of CMS and Fabiola Gianotti of ATLAS, two research teams at the Large Hadron Collider (LHC) at CERN near Geneva in Switzerland, announced the discovery of a new sub-atomic particle whose existence had been postulated almost half a century earlier: the Higgs boson.
 The two sets of experiments provided results at a standard deviation level of 5 sigma which means that the odds are less than one in 1.7 million that the discovery is simply background noise arising from known familiar particles.

-This very short (48 pages) and rapidly produced (within a month) essay by Professor Randall of Harvard University attemps to explain simply why the announcement was - in her words - "tremendously exciting" and "inspiring".
-As she declares "This discovery confirms the Standard Model of particle physics is consistent" and she emphasizes that "A Higgs boson is not just a new particle, but a new type of particle".
-She insists on the distinction between the Higgs mechanism, which is the way elementary particles acquire their mass, the Higgs field, which is involved in this mechanism, and the (extremely unstable) Higgs boson particle itself, which is what an experiment can actualy find - which is why she uses the deliberately ambigous title "Higgs Discovery" for this helpful book.
+This very short (48 pages) and rapidly produced (within a month) essay by Professor Randall of Harvard University attempts to explain simply why the announcement was - in her words - "tremendously exciting" and "inspiring".
+As she declares "This discovery confirms the Standard Model of particle physics is consistent" and she emphasises that "A Higgs boson is not just a new particle, but a new type of particle".
+She insists on the distinction between the Higgs mechanism, which is the way elementary particles acquire their mass, the Higgs field, which is involved in this mechanism, and the (extremely unstable) Higgs boson particle itself, which is what an experiment can actually find - which is why she uses the deliberately ambiguous title "Higgs Discovery" for this helpful book.

 "In Search Of Schrödinger's Cat" by John Gribbin (1984)